Climate Change Adaptation Planning in San Luis Obispo County

 Outcomes and Conclusions

 The report represents the collective efforts of many people in SLO County including elected leaders, county planners, land managers, public health officials, concerned citizens, and others.
 Adaptation strategies recommended in the report are expected to reduce SLO County’s vulnerability to climate change impacts and also maintain the ecosystem services that people depend on; these strategies are covered in detail in the report.
-As the County moves forward with its Climate Action Plan (CAP), many, if not all, of the recommended strategies for adaptation are expected to be incorporated.
-The CAP will be implemented through a variety of programs and with extensive public involvement.
-San Luis Obispo County residents, businesses, and government will collectively play a role in achieving the goals of the CAP and, in turn, a sustainable future.
+In 2011, the county released its Climate Action Plan (CAP), which incorporated many of the recommended adaptation strategies from the GEOS report.
+The CAP is being implemented through a variety of programs and with extensive public involvement.
+San Luis Obispo County residents, businesses, and government collectively play a role in achieving the goals of the CAP and, in turn, a sustainable future.
+Seven incorporated cities throughout the SLO region are also implementing CAPs, including Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach, and San Luis Obispo.

 Identified barriers to action included: lack of monitoring, regulation, and knowledge of groundwater withdrawal and use, and lack of policy directing agencies to incorporate future conditions into resource management plans (in both human and natural systems).
 Several opportunities for simultaneously addressing current problems as well as climate change include: renewable energy installations, restoring ecological systems, and improving the quality of life for vulnerable populations (e.g., by planting trees for shade or providing open space to reduce urban heat build-up).

-Kershner, J. (2010).
+Kershner, J. (2021).
 Climate Change Adaptation Planning in San Luis Obispo County [Case study on a project of the Geos Institute].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/climate-change-adaptation-planning-san...
-(Last updated December 2010)
+(Last updated October 2021)